 Expected input 20 days.

 Cultural Heritage Specialist with demonstrable experience in cultural heritage tourism and the protection and enhancement of culturally significant sites and attractions.
 The person shall have experience in the development of cultural centres that attract and support tourism development.
 Experience in PNG or elsewhere in Melanesia or the Pacific is an advantage.
 This person will be responsible for cultural assessment methodologies and techniques, reviewing relevant legislation and capacity of institutions, describing the threats and values of the cultural heritage sites and attractions that underpin tourism in PNG, developing cultural heritage objectives, assessing the draft Strategies against the cultural heritage objectives and assessing the potential implications from the implementation of the actions and recommending changes (if any) to the Tourism Strategy to mitigate negative impacts and enhance benefits.
-Contribute to the preparation of the Interim and SESCHA reports and capacity buildding.
+Contribute to the preparation of the Interim and SESCHA reports and capacity building.

 Expected input 15 days.